 c. note down the server, database and schema names.

 Once the analysis process is completed, check that the objects are no longer duplicated.

-Eventually, you will see both PowerBuilder and Oracle objects in the treeview:
+Eventually, you will see both PowerBuilder and Oracle or SQL Server objects in the treeview: